OCHA-DAP/pa-anticipatory-action/analyses/ethiopia/README.md

 As of January 2021, the framework makes use of IPC analysis provided by FewsNet and Global IPC as well as seasonal precipitation forecasts provided by National Meteorological Agency (NMA) Ethiopia, ICPAC, IRI, and NMME.
 This folder contains notebooks to analyze historical IPC levels from both sources.
 This analysis was used to determine the criteria.
-In the `src` folder complementing scripts can be found.
+The `src` folder contains the scripts that retrieve the raw data and process it.
-These compute the percentage of population in each IPC phase and whether the food insecurity criterium is met.
+The scripts compute the percentage of population in each IPC phase and whether the food insecurity criterium is met.
+The data produced by these scripts are used in the notebooks.

 For the drought part, several rainfall forecasts are compared in `eth_rainfall_aggregate.ipynb`.
 This data is download in `src`.
-For the current trigger, the rainfall forecasts are evaluated based on the raw figures published by the different organizations and thus the code in this repo is not used there.
+For the current trigger, the rainfall forecasts are evaluated based on the raw figures published by the different organizations and thus the code in this repo is currently not used for evaluation.

 ## Data description